What Components Does Thermal Imaging in Home Inspections Check?

 3. Plumbing System

 Because the plumbing system runs mostly behind walls, it is tough to detect plumbing leaks until they become apparent through stains on the drywall.
-Using thermal imaging in home inspections can reveal leaks behind walls, including behind shower and tub stalls.
+Using thermal imaging can reveal leaks behind walls, including behind shower and tub stalls.
 If the leak is caught early enough, it can prevent significant damage in the future.

 4. Water Damage